bnprayoga/Machine-Learning-Notebooks/classification/README.md

-ll notebooks documentation of Machine Learning with Classification methods
+all notebooks documentation of Machine Learning with Classification methods